ItalyPaleAle/traefik-forward-auth/docs/migrating-v3.md

 **Action:**

-- ✅ If using the Microsoft Entra ID provider, ensure your application can work with the new values for users' IDs.
+- ✅ If using the Microsoft Entra ID provider, ensure your application can work with the new values for user IDs.

 ## Changes to OpenTelemetry and Prometheus configuration